alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

+continues to expand new VEX harassment crop up so really going to any more detail that's because I'm assuming most of you are familiar with it

+{% slide assume_worst_intent 9 %}

+but one
-continues to expand new VEX harassment crop up so really going to any more detail that's because I'm assuming most of you are familiar with it but one thing I do want to stress is that this is a thing that has an impact on people when I was younger a lot of people used
+thing I do want to stress is that this is a thing that has an impact on people when I was younger a lot of people used